What Changed in Clerk Expo SDK 3.1

 @clerk/clerk-expoto@clerk/expo publishableKeyprop required inClerkProvider<Show>component replaces<SignedIn>,<SignedOut>,<Protect>- Core 3 custom flow API:

-signIn.finalize()replacessetActive()for custom flows (OAuth hooks still usesetActive()) getToken()throwsClerkOfflineErrorwhen offline instead of returningnullClerkexport removed: usegetClerkInstance()oruseClerk()@clerk/typesdeprecated: import types from@clerk/shared/types(see Core 3 Upgrade Guide)- ~50KB gzipped bundle size reduction
+signIn.finalize()replacessetActive()for custom flows (OAuth hooks still usesetActive()) getToken()throwsClerkOfflineErrorwhen offline instead of returningnullClerkexport removed: usegetClerkInstance()oruseClerk()@clerk/typesdeprecated: import types from the consolidated@clerk/shared/types(see Core 3 Upgrade Guide)- ~50KB gzipped bundle size reduction

 - Expo SDK 53+ required, Node.js 20.9.0+